Forms Rendering

 {input}

-Don't you want to think for each element what HTML element to use for it in the template, whether <input>
+Prefer not to think about which HTML element to use for each control in the template, whether it's <input>

 ,